 Getting outside has always been a major part of life at St Ives School in Haslemere.
 Pupils enjoy Forest School for an afternoon a week from the age of 2.
 But never before have the pupils been put through their paces like they were when a team of ex-marines from the Bear Grylls Survival Academy challenged them to complete a number of daring trials in the school’s 8 acre forest.

 A great deal of development work took place in the forest in 2015, and the school was keen to celebrate this with a major outdoor event.
 Seeking world-class experts in outdoor adventure, St Ives got in touch with the Bear Grylls Survival Academy, and ‘Forest Fury Day’ was born.

 It was the first time the BGSA had worked with a school, and the event was an enormous success.
-Bear Grylls is a hugely inspirational adventurer, and the girls found the challenge of working in teams to push themselves beyond their limits enormously exciting and rewarding.
-They set out to show that girls can be just as tough as boys – and proved this beyond question.
+Bear Grylls is a hugely inspirational adventurer, and the children found the challenge of working in teams to push themselves beyond their limits enormously exciting and rewarding.
 Now they can’t wait for their next adventure in the forest.